Jesús Iglesias (swimmer)

 Jesús Iglesias Cortés (born 25 December 1968 in Barcelona) is an S7 swimmer from Spain.
-He competed at the 1992 Summer Paralympics, he won gold and silver medals in the freestyle and medley relay events respectively, he also won one silver and three bronze medals in the freestyle and butterfly.
-He competed at the 1996 Summer Paralympics, winning a gold medal in the 100 meter breaststroke, a silver in the 4 x 50 meter 20 points freestyle relay race, and a pair of bronze medals in the 50 meter S7 freestyle race and the 4 x 50 meter 20 points medley relay race.
+He competed at the 1992 Summer Paralympics, and he won gold and silver medals in the freestyle and medley relay events, respectively.
+He also won one silver and three bronze medals in the freestyle and butterfly events.
+He competed at the 1996 Summer Paralympics, winning a gold medal in the 100 metre breaststroke, a silver in the 4 x 50 metre 20 points freestyle relay race, and a pair of bronze medals in the 50 metre S7 freestyle race and the 4 x 50 metre 20 points medley relay race.
 He is a World champion in the breaststroke.